szczyglis-dev/py-gpt/README.md

 Enables the sending, receiving, and reading of emails from the inbox.
 Currently, only SMTP is supported.
 More options coming soon.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#mailer

+## Memory (inline)

+The **Memory (inline)** plugin provides a compact long-term memory cache stored in the local database.
+It uses one global memory outside projects and a separate memory for each project; when a conversation belongs to a project, the project-specific memory is used instead of the global one.
+Because it is an inline plugin, it does not require the `+ Tools` option to be enabled.

+After a completed conversation turn, Memory can update the active memory asynchronously using the configured model.
+The updater rewrites the memory as a compact canonical state: it keeps important durable information, merges related facts instead of accumulating duplicates, reconciles newer information with older entries, and drops routine or transient details.
+Global memory focuses on durable information about the user, while project memory keeps information relevant to that project.

+**Options:**

+- **Memory update model** - model used for automatic memory updates and, when enabled, for refining manual `memory_add` calls.
+- **Maximum memory characters** - target memory size.
+Default: `15000` characters.
+A `300`-character safety margin is allowed before hard truncation.
+- **Refine memory before adding** - applies only to manual `memory_add` calls.
+When enabled (default), the configured model merges the new information into the existing memory instead of appending raw text.
+Automatic end-of-context updates are always refined regardless of this option.
+- **Auto attach memory to every conversation** - appends the active memory to the system prompt in `<context_memory>...</context_memory>`.
+Default: `False`.
+- **Auto attach memory only in projects** - automatically attaches memory when the current conversation belongs to a project.
+Default: `True`.

+**Tools:**

+- `memory_get` - reads the complete memory for the current scope.
+Enabled by default.
+- `memory_add` - selectively adds an important, durable fact and can merge it with existing memory.
+Disabled by default.
+- `memory_update` - replaces the complete memory content for the current scope.
+Disabled by default.
+- `memory_clear` - clears the current memory only after explicit user confirmation.
+Enabled by default.

 ## MCP (Model Context Protocol)